Land, Food & Water

 Did you know?

-There is a secret EU-US trade deal being negotiated right now.
+TTIP is a secret EU-US trade deal that is being negotiated right now.
 It could have the power to lower our environmental, health and labour standards, and give companies the ability to sue governments to protect their profits.